Dhaakad: Theatrical

 Dhaakad was released theatrically on 20 May 2022 along with Kartik Aaryan starrer Bhool Bhulaiyaa 2.
 The film was initially scheduled for a Diwali (November) 2020 release but due to the COVID-19 pandemic the film got postponed.
 The film was postponed again and a new release date, 8 April 2022, was announced on 18 October 2021.

 Distribution

 The film was distributed by Zee Studios.

 Home media

-The film premiered on 1 July 2022 on ZEE5 under subscription but, during the ZEE5 Manoranjan Festival it was made free on air till 1 January 2023.
+The film premiered on 1 July 2022 on ZEE5 under subscription but, during the ZEE5 Manoranjan Festival, it was made free-to-air until 1 January 2023.

 Reception

 Critical response

 Shalini Langer of The Indian Express gave 3.5/5 stars and wrote "A slick action film that is also coherent – Kangana Ranaut-Divya Dutta-Arjun Rampal film is an achievement."
 Rachana Dubey of The Times Of India gave 3/5 stars and wrote "It would have been great if along with the superb action and terrific visuals, the story, too, could have packed a punch."
 Sonil Dedhia of News 18 gave 3/5 stars and wrote "Kangana Ranaut's solid performance in 'Dhaakad' combined with high-impact stunt work puts a stamp on her as a formidable female action star."
 Pooja Biraia Jaiswal of The Week gave 3/5 stars and wrote "Dhaakad is a popcorn film; an almost-edge-of-the-seat action thriller led by an able cast, spectacular action sequences and meticulous execution."
 Nandini Ramnath of Scroll.in gave 2/5 stars and wrote "Dhaakad makes little effort to credibly localise its themes."

 Bharathi Pradhan of Lehren gave 1.5/5 stars and wrote "Dhaakad is singularly unimaginative in its presentation and execution."
 Sukanya Verma of Rediff gave 2/5 stars and wrote "Kangana Ranaut ticks off all the boxes of the poker-faced spy model in Dhakaad, but the movie needs real rescuing".
 Bollywood Hungama gave 1.5/5 stars and wrote "Dhaakad is all style and no substance and fails to deliver entertainment value."
 Anna M.M.
 Vetticad of Firstpost gave 0.5/5 stars and wrote "Dhaakad is marred by extremely violent scenes, vacuous writing, dull direction and is boring-as-hell."
 Swati Chopra of The Quint gave 1/5 stars and wrote, "Dhaakad's stunt choreography and camera work by Tetsua Nahata is impressive and that's what makes the film somewhat bearable."